 Explore the eastern Istrian coast.

 Where the green hills meet the sea and nature, you will find the Istrian Easter coast.
-Indeed, nature is the greenest there, and the seawaters are the clearest.
-First of all, we recommend you visit Opatija with its luxurious Riviera.
+Indeed, nature is the greenest there, and the seawater is the clearest.
+First, we recommend you visit Opatija’s luxurious Riviera.
 It is namely different from other Istrian villages and resorts.
-And with its flair resembles more French or Italian rivieras.
+And with its fla, it resembles more French or Italian rivieras.
 So, rent a bike and go cycling on 30 km long paths along its shores.
 Further along, you can visit Rabac, the quiet coastal resort with many little coves, or villages like Moščenica and Labin, with their authentic vibes and superb food and views.

 Moščenice village